Adezzz/AdelaideGenay/aboutme.md

 Jul.
 2024 - now
 **University of Melbourne (Parkville, VIC, Australia)**
 Computer Graphics and Interactions.
-Elective subject.
-Lectures for around 250 students in the Bs. of Design or Ms. of IT.
+Master of IT or Bachelor of Design elective subject.
+Lectures for around 250 students.

 Feb.
 2024 - now
 **University of Melbourne (Parkville, VIC, Australia)**
 Designing Novel Interactions.
-Core subject.
-Lectures for around 100 students in the Ms. of IT.
+Master of IT core subject.
+Lectures for around 100 students.

 Nov.
 2021 - Jan.
 2022
 **ENSEIRB-MATMECA (Talence, France)**
-Computer architecture and microprocessing for engineering students.
+Computer Architecture and Microprocessing.
+Engineering cycle, year 1 students.
 Hands-on courses for groups of 20 students, during a total of 20 hours of in-class time.

 Sept.
 2019 - Jan.
 2021
 **University of Bordeaux (Talence, France)**
+C Programming.
-C programming for 2nd-year Science Bachelor students.
+Bachelor of Science, year 2 students.
 Hands-on courses for groups of 20 students, during a total of 38 hours of in-class time.

 Sept.
 2019 - Jan.
 2020
 **University of Bordeaux (Talence, France)**
-Computer science basics and Python programming for 1st-year Computer Science Bachelor students.
+Introduction to Programming.
+Bachelor year 1 students (cross-major).
 Courses for groups of 40 students.
 Participated in exercise and exam design, and in the supervision and correction of exam papers.
 Total of 32 hours of in-class time.

 ### Technical Skills